Unofficial poll watchers showing up with handguns, tactical military gear

 A coalition of left-leaning groups called Election Defenders has also been training volunteers in eight states on how to counter efforts to intimidate voters and elections officials from early voting through final certification.

-Attorney General Merrick Garland vowed at a press briefing Monday that the Justice Department would fight voter intimidation.
+Attorney General Merrick Garland vowed at a news briefing Monday that the Justice Department would fight voter intimidation.

 “The Justice Department has an obligation to guarantee a free and fair vote by everyone who’s qualified to vote and will not permit voters to be intimidated,” he said.